mne-tools/mne-python/doc/source/python_tutorial.rst

   For optimal performance we recommend using numpy / scipy with the multi-threaded ATLAS, gotoblas2, or intel MKL.
-The EPD python distribution for example ships with tested MKL-compiled numpy / scipy verisons.
+The EPD python distribution for example ships with tested MKL-compiled numpy / scipy versions.
 Depending on the use case and your system this may speed up operations by a factor greater than 10.

   The expected location for the MNE-sample data is my-path-to/mne-python/examples.